 INSURANCE INDUSTRY AT A GLANCE

-- The U.S. insurance industry’s net premiums written totaled $1.1 trillion in 2012, with premiums recorded by life/health (L/H) insurers accounting for 58 percent and premiums by property/casualty (P/C) insurers accounting for 42 percent, according to SNL Financial LC.
+- The U.S. insurance industry’s net premiums written totaled $1 trillion in 2013, with premiums recorded by life/health (L/H) insurers accounting for 54 percent and premiums by property/casualty (P/C) insurers accounting for 46 percent, according to SNL Financial.

 - Health insurance is generally considered separate.
 The sector includes private health insurance companies as well as government programs.
 P/C and L/H insurers also write some health insurance.

-- Insurance carriers and related activities accounted for $398 billion, or 2.6 percent of U.S. gross domestic product in 2011.
+- Insurance carriers and related activities accounted for $413.1 billion, or 2.5 percent of U.S. gross domestic product in 2012, according to the U.S. Bureau of Economic Affairs.

-- Total P/C cash and invested assets were $1.4 trillion in 2012.
-L/H cash and invested assets totaled $3.4 trillion in 2012.
-The majority of these assets were in bonds (65 percent of P/C assets and 75 percent of L/H assets).
+- Total P/C cash and invested assets were $1.5 trillion in 2013, according to SNL Financial.
+L/H cash and invested assets totaled $3.5 trillion in 2013.
+The majority of these assets were in bonds (63 percent of P/C assets and 75 percent of L/H assets).

-- P/C and L/H insurance companies paid $16.7 billion in premium taxes in 2012, or $53 for every person living in the United States.
+- P/C and L/H insurance companies paid $17.4 billion in premium taxes in 2013, or $55 for every person living in the United States, according to the U.S. Department of Commerce.

 U.S. PROPERTY/CASUALTY AND LIFE/HEALTH INSURANCE PREMIUMS, 2013 (1)